East India Comedy

-East India Comedy was a group of 7 Indian stand-up comedians that performed comedy shows, organized comedy workshops and corporate events, and scripts movies and television shows.
+East India Comedy, also known as EIC, was a group of 7 Indian stand-up comedians that performed comedy shows, organized comedy workshops and corporate events, and scripts movies and television shows.
 The group claimed to be India's busiest comedy company with a record 130 shows across the country in the calendar year 2013.
 East India Comedy maintained a YouTube channel that showcased their comedy stints and satires on topics like politics, religion and the Indian film industry.
 Much of their reputation was initiated through their online presence.
 The group used to host India’s version of the Golden Raspberry Awards (Razzies), the Ghanta Awards.